ClusterHQ/flocker/docs/gettinginvolved/acceptance-testing.rst

 ------------------

 The configuration file given for the ``--config-file`` parameter contains information about compute-resource providers and dataset configurations.
+The contents and structure of the file are explained here.
+:ref:`An example containing all of the sections<acceptance-testing-configuration>` is also provided.

 The top-level object in the file is a mapping.
 It may optionally contain a ``metadata`` key.
 If it does and if the provider supports it, the value should be a mapping and the contents will be added as metadata of the created nodes.